by Tom L. Stegall

 What is the Gospel?
 The Gospel is that Jesus Christ died for our sins, was buried and that He came back from the dead in order to save us.
 (1 Cor.
 15:3, 4) The Lord Jesus Christ gives eternal life to those who depend upon His death, burial and resurrection as their ticket to Heaven.
 That’s the gospel—the good news.
 [Richard Seymour, The Gift of God (Lagrange, WY: Integrity Press, 1985), 69.]

 When a comparison is made of the Gospel messages being proclaimed within the Free Grace camp, it becomes readily apparent to any unbiased observer that we are no longer all preaching the same message.
 The crossless, resurrectionless, deityless gospel of today is not what other Free Grace men have historically proclaimed.
 There has been a radical shift in recent years.
 This disunity on the most important doctrinal truth of our day is a tremendous tragedy in itself.
 It is one of the many ramifications of changing doctrinally on the Gospel.
 In fact, the new Free Grace gospel carries with it enormous consequences that many grace-oriented people have never seriously considered.
 These will be spelled-out in succeeding articles.

-Tom Stegall is a graduate of the Grace Institute of Biblical Studies and is the pastor-teacher at Word of Grace Bible Church in Milwaukee, WI.
+Tom Stegall is a graduate of the Grace Institute of Biblical Studies and now serves on the staff at Duluth Bible Church with Pastor Dennis Rokser.
 This is but the first article in a series of many dealing with this very important issue of the content of the true gospel.
 Other articles in this series appeared in The Grace Family Journal, a ministry of Duluth Bible Church and are available on their website.
-However, in order to gain the most from Pastor Stegall's writings, it would be best to obtain the book mentioned at the top of this article.
+However, in order to gain the most from brother Stegall's writings, it would be best to obtain the book mentioned at the top of this article.